Sixers' Seth Curry Reportedly Tested Positive For Coronavirus Before Sixers' Loss To Nets

 According to Wojnarowski, Curry went to an isolation room after learning of the positive test and left the arena.

-The Sixers are staying in New York Thursday night and will conduct contact tracing in the morning.
+The Sixers stayed in New York Thursday night and will conduct contact tracing Friday morning.

 Sixers are staying over in New York and will commence contact tracing in morning, sources said. https://t.co/OtHYHPKeog